yearn.finance II (YFII) Trading 19.4% Higher Over Last 7 Days

-yearn.finance II (CURRENCY:YFII) traded up 5.9% against the U.S. dollar during the 24-hour period ending at 19:00 PM ET on May 15th.
-Over the last seven days, yearn.finance II has traded up 19.4% against the U.S. dollar.
-One yearn.finance II coin can currently be bought for $1,054.18 or 0.09198106 BTC on major exchanges. yearn.finance II has a total market cap of $40.85 million and $21.90 million worth of yearn.finance II was traded on exchanges in the last 24 hours.
+yearn.finance II (CURRENCY:YFII) traded 5.9% higher against the US dollar during the 1 day period ending at 21:00 PM Eastern on May 20th.
+Over the last week, yearn.finance II has traded 19.4% higher against the US dollar. yearn.finance II has a total market capitalization of $40.85 million and approximately $21.90 million worth of yearn.finance II was traded on exchanges in the last 24 hours.
+One yearn.finance II coin can currently be bought for approximately $1,054.18 or 0.09198106 BTC on exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.